open-telemetry/opentelemetry-specification/specification/api-propagators.md

 in the order they were specified.

-Each composite `Propagator` will be bound to a specific format, such as `HttpTextFormat`, as different formats will likely work on a different data types.
+Each composite `Propagator` will be bound to a specific format, such as `HttpTextFormat`, as different formats will likely operate on different data types.
 There MUST be functions to accomplish the following operations.